 Spot wildlife from the water’s edge at one of Durham’s many reservoirs or enjoy stunning views of one of Europe’s most dramatic skylines with a riverside walk in Durham City.

-And when it’s time to refuel you’ll find great places to eat and drink across the county.
+And when it’s time to refuel you’ll find great places to eat and drink, get a real taste of Durham as you explore the county with our tasty new food trails.
 Look out for the Taste Durham mark – a sign of great food and service.
 And for the perfect place to stay you’ll be spoilt for choice with rural retreats including luxurious hotels, friendly B&B’s and idyllic cottages and campsites.